gipfeli-io/documentation/general/decision-log.md

 ---
 id: decision-log
-sidebar_position: 3
+sidebar_position: 4
+title: "Decision log"
 ---

-# Decision log

 Throughout the course of this thesis, a lot of decisions will be made.
 This log provides a transparent overview of all these decisions and can be used as a reference in other documents.